crate/crate/docs/general/ddl/alter-table.rst

 Reroute shards
 ==============

-With the ``REROUTE`` command it is possible to control the allocations of shards.
-This gives you the ability to re-balance the cluster state manually.
+With the ``REROUTE`` command it is possible to control the :ref:`allocations
+<gloss-shard-allocation>` of shards.
+This gives you the ability to re-balance
-The supported reroute options are listed in the reference documentation of :ref:`ALTER TABLE REROUTE <alter_table_reroute>`.
+the cluster state manually.
+The supported reroute options are listed in the reference documentation of :ref:`ALTER TABLE REROUTE
+<sql-alter-table-reroute>`.

 Shard rerouting can help solve several problems: